LordElMeloi/Ctf-writeups/rabbithole_writeup.md

 queries.
 Admin's login query persisted briefly due to `SLEEP()`.\
 By exfiltrating `INFO`, we could capture the raw admin query.

+If an attacker can inject SQL that reads `PROCESSLIST.INFO` (or the textual column containing the running query), they can copy the running query text into a column or return it directly to the web page.
+That text can include sensitive items if the application forms the query with sensitive literals.

 Example payloads:

 ``` sql